 A public limited company with an authorized capital of 2 billion Baht may, after five years, be turned into a public limited company by offering shares to the public.

-A joint venture may be described in accordance with general practice as a group of persons (natural and/or juristic) entering into an agreement in order to carry on a business together.
+A joint venture may be described by general practice as a group of persons (natural and juristic) entering into an agreement to carry on a business together.
 It has not yet been recognized as a legal entity under the Civil and Commercial Code but is nevertheless taxable as a corporation under the Revenue Code.

 More Information on Starting up a company in Thailand: